LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 ### Widget Files for Testing

-The sub folder `spec` contains the widget spec test and associated resources.
+The sub folder `spec` contains the widget spec test and, possibly associated resources.
+While we recommend writing tests for your widget, note that the spec folder is not required.
-None of these files are loaded during regular application runtime:
+None of these files are loaded during regular application runtime.

-* `spec/spec_runner.html`

-  For convenience, LaxarJS provides a spec runner for each new widget, to run jasmine spec tests in the browser.
-  This file does not need to be touched at all.

-* `spec/spec_runner.js`

-  Configuration for the spec test.
-  This file needs to be modified only if widget-specific external dependencies are required during testing.

 * `spec/shopping-cart-widget.spec.js`

-  This is the actual [jasmine](http://jasmine.github.io/2.3/introduction.html) spec test.
+  This should be a [Jasmine 2](https://jasmine.github.io/2.5/introduction.html) spec test.
-  The test harness (providing a simulated LaxarJS event bus) has already been prepared for you.
+  If you used the LaxarJS generator to setup your application including configuration for karma and webpack, this spec can be run on the command-line using [karma](http://karma-runner.github.io/1.0/index.html), or as an interactive HTML test in the browser, by using the [webpack-jasmine-html-runner-plugin](https://github.com/LaxarJS/webpack-jasmine-html-runner-plugin).

+  TODO: (link to) instructions on running tests

 ### Implementing a Controller